Parentline

 The purpose of the policy is to enable Parentline to follow all provisions of the Data Protection Acts 1988, 2003 and the GDPR Act 2018.
 The purpose of the Acts is to protect employees, volunteers, and clients whose personal data may be held on computer or in manual files.

 Parentline provides a national, confidential, non-judgemental helpline for all parents and those involved in the care of children.
 It offers support, information, and guidance on all parenting matters.
-It is the national helpline for those suffering from post-natal depression and is a facilitator of the Non-Violent Resistance Programme for responding to child to parent violence.
+It is the national helpline for those suffering from post-natal depression and is a facilitator of the Non-Violent Resistance (NVR) Programme for responding to child to parent violence.
+It also provides a Supportive Parenting for Anxious Childhood Emotions (SPACE) informed Programme for parents.

-It is Parentline’s policy to adhere to the data protection principles to avoid repercussions, such as complaints to the Commissioner.
+It is Parentline’s policy to adhere to all data protection principles under the provisions of the Data Protection Acts (listed above) and the GDPR Act and to avoid any and all repercussions, such as complaints to the Commissioner.

 Client information:

-- Volunteers do not record the phone numbers of our callers unless they are making a referral for the Nonviolent Resistance Programme and with the permission of the parent or caller; our phone system does not display numbers.
+• Volunteers do not record the phone numbers of our callers unless they are making a referral for the NVR Programme or SPACE informed Programme and with the permission of the parent or caller; our phone system does not display numbers.
 If a caller chooses to leave contact details on our system, they are erased as soon as contact is made.

-- If a parent emails us, the only people with access to those e-mail are the CEO and Office Administrator, who deal with the content of the e-mail in an entirely confidential manner and subsequently deletes any identifying information.
-If a parent wants a face-to-face meeting or Zoom meeting it is organised through the office and telephone contact is held on file until after the session or sessions are finished.
+• If a parent emails Parentline, the only people with access to those communications are the CEO and Office Administrator, who deal with the content of the e-mail in an entirely confidential manner and subsequently delete any identifying information.
+If a parent wants a face-to-face meeting or Zoom meeting it is organized through the office, and telephone contact is held on file until after the session or sessions are finished.

-- Parentline holds basic personal information on staff and volunteers including name, address, contact number, contact email, and next of kin details.
+Parentline holds basic personal information on staff, directors and volunteers including name, address, contact number, contact email, and next of kin details.

-- All staff and volunteer details are held on a secure database and in a locked filing cabinet.
-The CEO and admin staff have the only access.
-Access to Parentline office computers and to the database is with valid password only.
+All staff, director and volunteer details are held on a secure database and in a locked filing cabinet.
+The CEO and administrative staff have the only access.
+Access to Parentline office computers and to the database is with a valid password only.

-- Where hard copy details are stored, they are in a secure filing cabinet.
-The CEO and admin staff have only access.
+Where hard copy details are stored, they are in a secure filing cabinet.
+The CEO and administrative staff have the only access.

 Member information:

-- Parentline holds basic details on its members, who have all consented to being members.
+Parentline holds basic details on its members, who have all consented in writing to being members.
 Name, address, telephone, email and next of kin details only.
 All members of Parentline are volunteers, ex volunteers or Board members.
 The membership list is refreshed every three years or if there is an explicit request from a member to be removed from it.
+It was most recently refreshed in November 2023.

 Procedure: